tmukker/tmukker/README.md

 ## About Me 🔭

-Currently, I am a graduate student pursuing Master’s degree from Concordia University, Montreal.
-I am Matillion Associate certified with knowledge in developing, testing, and optimizing solutions according to business needs.
-I have worked as a Digital Engineering Analyst at NTT DATA Company, gaining experience in delivering optimal solutions on cloud platforms using various technologies.
+I am currently pursuing a Master's degree at Concordia University in Montreal.
+I hold Matillion Associate Certification, demonstrating proficiency in developing, testing, and optimizing solutions tailored to meet business needs.
+In my role as a Digital Engineering Analyst at NTT DATA Company, I have gained valuable experience in delivering optimal solutions on cloud platform through the application of various technologies.

 ## Skills 🧰